thefranke/ScriptableRenderPipeline/com.unity.visualeffectgraph/Documentation~/GettingStarted.md

 version 6.5.3-preview.

 ## Creating Visual Effect Graphs
-To use Visual Effect Graph, you must first create a Visual Effect Graph Asset.
+To use Visual Effect Graph, you must first create a [Visual Effect Graph Asset](VisualEffectGraphAsset.md) .

 To create a Visual Effect Graph Asset:

 1. In Unity, click __Assets__ &gt; __Create__ &gt; __Visual Effects__ &gt; __Visual Effect Graph__.

-To make a copy of a Visual Effet Asset:
+To make a copy of a Visual Effect Graph Asset:

 1. In the Project window, select the Visual Effect Asset you want to make a copy of.
 2. In the top navigation bar, select __Edit__ &gt; __Duplicate__.
 You’ve now created a copy.

 ## Using Visual Effect Graphs in Scenes
-To use a visual effect, you must add its [Visual Effect Graph Asset](#Creating-Visual-Effect-Graphs) to the Scene.
+To use a Visual Effect Graph, you must add a [Visual Effect](#Creating-Visual-Effect-Graphs) to the Scene.

 To do so, you can: